WiseGuru/ccna-definitions/src/site/notes/CCNA/20 - Definitions/HDLC.md

 #### HDLC
 - *High-Level Data Link Control (HDLC)* is a [[CCNA/20 - Definitions/21 - OSI Layers/Layer 2\|Layer 2]] [[CCNA/20 - Definitions/WAN\|WAN]] Encapsulation Protocol that is used on Synchronous data links
 	- [[CCNA/20 - Definitions/Serial\|Serial]] connections use HDLC encapsulation by default
-- It has a standard and a Cisco proprietary version
+- It has a standard and a #Cisco-Proprietary  version
-- **Cisco HDLC** is the default WAN protocol on Cisco devices for [[CCNA/20 - Definitions/Point-to-Point\|Point-to-Point]] WAN links
+- **Cisco HDLC** is the default WAN protocol on Cisco devices for [[CCNA/20 - Definitions/Network Types\|point-to-point]] WAN links

 # Metadata